 The psychology of moving is well documented.
 Moving is considered one of the most stressful life events by researchers.
 Even cats and dogs experience moving stress, but unlike humans, we can’t explain to them why it’s happening.
-(You’ll love your new yard, Fluffy!)
 No matter how much you love your new home, you might still experience moving anxiety and relocation depression.
-It is important to practice self-care throughout this transition, so you’ll stress less during your move.
+It is important to practice self-care throughout this transition, so you can stress less during your move.

 Self-Care Tips to Reduce Moving Anxiety